-Analysis strategy.
 Data from the two betrayal incidents described by each participant are not independent, nor are data from the two partners in a given couple.
-Therefore, as described in

-Studies 1 and 2, we used hierarchical linear modeling to analyze our data.
+Therefore, as described in Studies 1 and 2, we used hierarchical linear modeling to analyze our data.
 The three-level data structure includes measures provided by each participant (Level 1), nested within each betrayal incident (Level 2) and in turn nested within each couple (Level 3).
 We performed four types of analysis (see Tables 3 and 4): (a) victim analyses, employing victim ratings of partner amends and their own forgiveness; (b) perpetrator analyses, employing perpetrator ratings of partner forgiveness and their own amends; (c) combined analyses, including both victim ratings and perpetrator ratings; and (d) across-partner analyses, employing perpetrator ratings of their own amends and victim ratings of their own forgiveness (as well as, in each analysis, ratings of betrayal resolution and relationship quality).
 We standardized all variables prior to conducting hierarchical linear modeling.
-We initially performed all univariate analyses including main effects and interactions for participant sex (male vs. female), betrayal role (victim vs. perpetrator), and incident order (victim vs. perpetrator incident described first).
+We initially performed all univariate analyses including main effects and interactions for participant gender (male vs. female), betrayal role (victim vs. perpetrator), and incident order (victim vs. perpetrator incident described first).
 Two betrayal role main effects were significant (described below), but no interactions were significant.
-Given that our findings were not reliably moderated by participant sex, betrayal role, or incident order, these variables were dropped from the analyses.
+Given that our findings were not reliably moderated by participant gender, betrayal role, or incident order, these variables were dropped from the analyses.

-Dyadic model hypotheses.
+Dyadic model hypotheses

 Table 3 summarizes results relevant to the dyadic model, presenting standardized coefficients for analyses performed separately as a function of betrayal role as well as for the sample as a whole.
-As hypothesized, perpetrator amends was significantly associated with victim forgiveness (under Victim Forgiveness, see row labeled Perpetrator Amends).
-Analyses regressing betrayal resolution onto victim forgiveness and perpetrator amends revealed that betrayal resolution is significantly predicted by: (a) victim forgiveness in the perpetrator data analyses and the combined analyses (under Betrayal Resolution, see single row labeled Victim Forgiveness); and (b) perpetrator amends in all three analyses (see single row labeled Perpetrator Amends).
-In addition, when we regressed betrayal resolution simultaneously onto forgiveness and amends, forgiveness accounted for significant unique variance in two of three analyses, and amends accounted for significant variance in two of three analyses (under Betrayal Resolution, see two-row models).
-Thus, (a) in resolving betrayal incidents, perpetrator amends plays an important role beyond the effects of victim forgiveness, and (b) irrespective of role, partners' perceptions of betrayal resolution are influenced by the partner's behavior at least as much as by their own behavior.
+As hypothesized, perpetrator amends was significantly associated with victim forgiveness (under Victim forgiveness, see row labeled Perpetrator amends).
+Analyses regressing betrayal resolution onto victim forgiveness and perpetrator amends revealed that betrayal resolution is significantly predicted by: (a) victim forgiveness in the perpetrator data analyses and the combined analyses (under Betrayal resolution, see single row labeled Victim forgiveness) and (b) perpetrator amends in all three analyses (see single row labeled Perpetrator amends).
+In addition, when we regressed betrayal resolution simultaneously onto forgiveness and amends, forgiveness accounted for significant unique variance in two of the three